Velprathap89/codingsparkles-website/content/blog/customize-doughnet-chart-tooltip-message/index.md

     <Doughnut data={data} options={options} />
 </div>
 ```
-* The *data* property maintains the details of the chart data like label text, background color of the chart bar.
+* The *data* property stores the chart data's details such as label text and the background color of the chart bar.

-* The *options* property maintains the details of the chart settings like legend display and its position and title display settings.
+* The *options* property stores information about chart settings such as legend display, position, and title display.

 ### Adding styles